ciber-lab/nafta/README.md

 ### Article

-- [Monitoring offshore oil pollution using multi-class convolutional neural networks][Paper]!
-Please cite this article if you use the dataset, model or method(s), or find the article useful in your research.
+- Please cite this article if you use the dataset, model or method(s), or find the article useful in your research.
 Thank you!
+- [Monitoring offshore oil pollution using multi-class convolutional neural networks][Paper]

 ## Nafta Dataset